apolanco115/reddit-clone/PROJECT2_README.md

 ## Approach Taken

-In our first planning meeting, we discussed how we wanted to map our table relationships as it pertained to the overall database.
+In our initial planning meeting, we discussed how we wanted to map our table relationships as it pertained to the overall database.
 Once we whiteboarded our ERD and split up what parts of the database each person would work on, we were able to start working on our respective sections.
 In addition to working on separate files, we created separate branches to organize our control flow.

 ![Wireframe 1](/images/wireframe1.png)
 Format: ![wireframe1 image](url)